 But it can be a boon for a business that can fully operate digitally with the help of remote teams.

 Are Virtual Offices Legal?

-While a few decades ago, virtual offices were more a concept than reality, today’s businesses have evolved to embrace them.
-Looking into the not very distant future, it seems highly likely that there would be a paradigm shift from the full-time permanent brick-and-mortar job requirements.
+While virtual offices were more a concept than reality a few decades ago, today’s businesses have evolved to embrace them.
+Looking into the not very distant future, it seems highly likely that there will be a paradigm shift from the full-time permanent brick-and-mortar job requirements.

 With the advancement in technology by the day, workplaces are evolving more rapidly, and virtual offices would become more of a rule than an exception.

 Did we miss something?
 Come on!
 Tell us what you think of this article in the comments section.